zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

 Important to note here:
 The coding usually I do in my free time is:
 -  Hugo Static sites and
-- .NET Core apps, usually webscrapers.
+- .NET Core apps, often webscrapers.
 ---
 # Slides and Session Information